 The Client Statistics team examined a range of options before selecting SuperWEB2, which was rebadged by DWP as Stat-Xplore.

 The product met or exceeded all of our key criteria.

 The associated costs allowed a robust business case to be assembled and approved, and the built-in statistical disclosure control module met a critical mandatory requirement for us around privacy.

 SuperWEB2 has given us the platform we needed to meet the requirements of Open Data and provide a whole new level of service to our users.

 Department for Work and Pensions

 With Stat-Xplore in place in mid-2013, the DWP Client Statistics team noticed a range of immediate benefits.
-It was now possible to release higher volumes of data - and in much more detail - in response to requests from others in the department.
+It was now possible to release higher volumes of government open data—and in much more detail—in response to requests from others in the department.
 At the same time, all personal details remained completely secure.